MatHenriquez/MatHenriquez/README.md

 # ¡Hello World! 👋 <br />

-My name is Matías Henríquez
+My name is Matías Henríquez 😄😄
 <hr />

-## About me: <br />
+##💬 About me: <br />
 I'm a Full Stack Web Developer. <br />
 I love programming since my 17 years when I met my first coding language: C++. <br />
 <hr />

 ## My tasks: <br />
-Currently I develop websites as a freelance FullStack programmer, with the goal of deepening my knowledge in JavaScript, HTML, CSS, React, Redux, Next, Node, PostgreSQL; as well as acquiring knowledge in new languages and frameworks..
+Currently I develop websites as a freelance FullStack programmer, with the goal of deepening my knowledge in JavaScript, React, Node, PostgreSQL, MongoDB; as well as acquiring knowledge in new languages and frameworks such as C#..

 <hr />